Esri/Survey123Community/README.md

 - https://github.com/Esri/Survey123Community/issues/139 (You can now create surveys using special characters in the name)
 - https://github.com/Esri/Survey123Community/issues/135 (Fewer Windows privileges needed to run Connect installer) Check!

+Survey123 app

+All new features planned for this milestone have been pushed into the next (National Bison Day on October 1, 2015).
+This includes: Cascaded Selects, Windows Phone 8 and 8.1 support.
+Support for XLSForm Repeats continues to be planned for the October 1st update.
 ___________________________________________________________________________________________________________________

 ## Update (30-07-2015) ## International Beer Day Milestone